electron/website/docs/latest/tutorial/message-ports.md

 ---
 title: "MessagePorts in Electron"
-description: "MessagePorts are a web feature that allow passing messages between different contexts.
-It's like window.postMessage, but on different channels.
-The goal of this document is to describe how Electron extends the Channel Messaging model, and to give some examples of how you might use MessagePorts in your app."
+description: "This guide provides some examples of how you might use MessagePorts in your app to communicate different processes."
 slug: message-ports
 hide_title: false
 ---